-Interest rate risk
+Interest rate risk and cross currency risk

 Interest rate risk arises when potential changes in relevant interest paid to investors and the rates earned on loans to borrowers and investments, occur at different times, at different rates and with varying degrees of uncertainty.
-Due to the Company's assets being linked to the prime rate, and the notes linked to the 3 Month Jibar rate, the Company is exposed to interest rate risk.
-This exposure is mitigated through the interest rate swap entered into with Investec Bank Limited, as derivative counterparty.
+Due to the Company's assets being linked to the prime rate, and the notes linked to the 3 Month USD Libor rate and 3 Month Jibar rate, the Company is exposed to both interest rate risk and currency risk.
+This exposure is mitigated through both the cross currency swap and interest rate swap entered into with J.P.
+Morgan A.G. and Investec Bank Limited respectively, as derivative counterparties.